Supplemental Module: NPDES Permit Program

 - All other dischargers.

-While EPA Regions and States may use differing formats, an NPDES permit generally includes the components presented in the graphic below.
+While EPA Regions and States may use differing formats, an NPDES permit generally includes the components presented in the graphic.
 The same components are included regardless of whether it is an individual or a general permit.

 An NPDES permitting authority establishes the “effluent limits” of an NPDES permit based on two separate and unique approaches established in the CWA.
 The limits based on these approaches are referred to as: